DanielMode/CRCFrontend/README.md

    - Use AWS CLI or S3 Console to upload your website files.
 The bucket should be set up in the [Backend Infrastructure](https://github.com/DanielMode/CRCBackend).

 3. **Automate with GitHub Actions**:
-   - Configure GitHub Actions to deploy the frontend files to S3 and invalidate cloudfront automatically when changes are pushed to the main branch.
+   - This repository uses GitHub Actions to automate deployments to AWS S3.
+Whenever changes are pushed to the main branch:
+   - Files are automatically synchronized to the S3 bucket.
+   - The website content is updated in real-time for immediate access by creating cloudfront invalidations.

+See `.github/workflows/deploy.yml` for the complete workflow configuration.

 ## Related Repositories
 - [Backend Repository](https://github.com/DanielMode/CRCBackend): Infrastructure and API to support the resume and visitor counter.